The world’s primary compute device

-The de-facto standard architecture for mobile that mobile operating systems and applications are built and optimized for.
+The de-facto standard architecture for which mobile operating systems and applications are built and optimized.

 Path to 5G